Wood Creek: 18th Century fortifications and battles

 In the 18th century, boats and their cargoes coming up the Mohawk River had to be moved a few miles overland to Wood Creek at the Oneida Carry (present-day Rome).
 The relaunched boats then navigated downstream to Oneida Lake and the Oswego River, which discharges into Lake Ontario.
 Wood Creek and the Carry were used by the canoes of Native Americans, and in 1702 representatives of The Five Nations petitioned Lord Cornbury, the governor of the British colony of New York, to mark the Carry and to clear Wood Creek of obstructions.
 In addition to periodically clearing obstructions, in 1730 a short canal was built to bypass a notorious "hook" in the Mohawk River.
 It is one of the first canals built in North America.

-Wood Creek and the Oneida Carry were of sufficient strategic importance that the British built three fortifications there in 1755 during the war with France (the French and Indian War (1754–1763)).
+Wood Creek and the Oneida Carry were of sufficient strategic importance that the British built two fortifications there in 1755 during the war with France (the French and Indian War (1754–1763)).
 Fort Bull on Wood Creek was the furthest west, and was the scene of the 1756 Battle of Fort Bull; after its destruction, it was briefly replaced by Fort Wood Creek.
 After the loss of Fort Oswego to the French forces in 1756, the British destroyed the Oneida Carry and Wood Creek fortifications.
 In 1758, the massive Fort Stanwix was constructed to defend the Oneida Carry, although it never saw action and was later abandoned.
 The fort was refurbished by American revolutionary forces in 1777.
 Stanwix was the site of an important 1777 battle in the American Revolutionary War, when British, Loyalist and indigenous forces came down from Canada and up Wood Creek to besiege the fort.
 They were unsuccessful, which contributed to the defeat of British forces at the Battles of Saratoga shortly thereafter.
 The disastrous outcome of the 1777 British campaign is considered a turning point in the American Revolution.